tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 {% hint style="info" %}
 Tradecloud will merge `scheduledDelivery`'s of order lines with the same item number into one order line having a delivery schedule.
 The `lines.position` will be taken as `deliverySchedule.position`.

-Later, in the order response Tradecloud will do the opposite, expand the this order line delivery schedule into order lines having `scheduledDelivery`'s
+In the order response Tradecloud will do the opposite: expand this order line delivery schedule into order lines having `scheduledDelivery`'s
 {% endhint %}

 ### `scheduledDelivery` fields

-* `date`: the requested delivery date of this scheduled delivery.
+* `date`: the requested delivery date of this order line.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
-* `quantity`: the requested quantity of this scheduled delivery.
+* `quantity`: the requested quantity of this order line.
 Quantity has a decimal `1234.56` format with any number of digits.
 * `status`: The [logistics status](#logistics-status) of this scheduled delivery according to the buyer.
-See .
 * `transportMode`: The Mode of Transport used for the delivery of goods as required by the buyer.
 UNECE.org Recommendation 19 is advised for Mode of Transport values.

 ## Logistics status